yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 Student Answer Distributions
 ****************************************

-For the problems in your course that use one of the common problem types, you can download a CSV file with data about the distribution of student answers.
-(The common problem types are checkbox, dropdown, multiple choice, numerical input, and text input.)
+For certain problems in your course, you can download a CSV file with data about the distribution of student answers.
+Student answer distribution data is included in the file for problems of these types:

+* Checkboxes
+* Dropdown
+* Multiple Choice
+* Numerical Input
+* Text Input
+* Math Expression Input

-The file includes a row for each problem-answer combination.
-For example, for a multiple choice problem that has five possible answers the file includes five rows.
-For problems that use problem randomization, there is one row for each possible problem, answer, and variation.
+The file includes a row for each problem-answer combination selected by your students.
+For example, for a problem that has a total of five possible answers the file includes up to five rows, one for each answer selected by at least one student.
+For problems that use problem randomization, there is one row for each possible problem-variant-answer combination.

-.. when released, change last sentence to "For problems that use problem randomization features, such as an answer pool or choice shuffling, there is one row for each possible problem, answer, and variation."

 The CSV file contains the following columns: